|Turbocharging Internal Combustion Engines|

 |Instructor(s):||Kevin Hoag and Roy J. Primus|

-Roy J. Primus is a Principal Engineer in the Combustion Systems Organization at the General Electric Global Research Center.
-He has been working in the area of diesel engine combustion, performance and emissions for over 37 years.
-Prior to joining GE, Mr. Primus was an Executive Director of Research and Technical at Cummins, Inc. Mr. Primus' areas of expertise include diesel engine performance, emissions control, thermodynamic system modeling and air handling system design and analysis.
+Roy J. Primus is a Senior Principal Engineer in the Combustion Systems Organization at the General Electric Global Research Center.
+Prior to joining GE Global Research, Mr. Primus was an Executive Director at the Technical Center of Cummins, Inc. He has been conducting reciprocating engine design and development for over 38 years.
+Mr. Primus' areas of expertise include diesel engine performance development, emissions control, thermodynamic system modeling and air handling system design and analysis.
 He holds a Master of Science degree in Mechanical Engineering and a Bachelor of Science degree in Mathematics from Rose-Hulman Institute of Technology.
-He has published 25 technical papers and holds 23 patents on reciprocating engine systems and technology.
+He has authored over 25 technical publications and holds 25 patents on reciprocating engine systems and technology.
 Mr. Primus is a Fellow of SAE International and an Assistant Adjunct Professor for the University of Wisconsin Master of Engineering in Engine Systems distance learning program.

 |"Provides a good basic understanding of turbo history and where it is going in the future.
 Well worthwhile."|